 Botulism is a serious and potentially life-threatening illness caused by the bacteria Clostridium botulinum.
 This bacteria produces a toxin that can cause paralysis and even death.
 However, botulism can be prevented by using proper cooking methods that destroy the bacteria and its toxins.

-See also How long to pressure cook peanuts
+See also How to cook bonita

 1. Heat